rapidez/docs/src/1.x/faq.md

 ## Is it production ready?

-> If it fits your needs; yes.
+> Absolutely!
+Check some [showcases](https://rapidez.io/showcases) to see live projects!
 Please [let us know](https://github.com/rapidez/rapidez/discussions) if you're missing something.